bogatinovskijasmin/Papers-From-Scratch/README.md

 6. NiNet: **Network in network.**, Lin, M., Chen, Q., & Yan, S. (2013). arXiv preprint arXiv:1312.4400.
 7. AnyNet (RegNetX): **Designing network design spaces.**, Radosavovic, I., Kosaraju, R. P., Girshick, R., He, K., & Dollár, P. (2020).
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 10428–10436).

-The code was implemented by myself and occasionally is closely following implementations from the book "Dive Into Deep Learning" Smola, A. et al..
+The code was implemented by myself.
+Occasionally the code is closely following implementations from the book "Dive Into Deep Learning" Smola, A. et al. (e.g., for data reading, loading).